Arksine/klipper/docs/Bed_Mesh.md

   specified then lagrange sampling is forced.
 If `mesh_pps` is set to 0 then this value is ignored as no mesh interpolation is done.

-- `bicubic_tension: 0.2`\
+- `bicubic_tension: 0.5`\
-  _Default Value: 0.2_\
+  _Default Value: 0.5_\
   If the `algorithm` option is set to bicubic it is possible to specify the tension value.
-The higher the tension the more slope is interpolated.
-Be careful when adjusting this, as higher values also create more overshoot, which will result in interpolated values higher or lower than your probed points.
+This value affects how curvature is interpolated into the mesh.
+Higher values may overshoot probed locations, whereas lower values may undershoot.
+The default value of 0.5 is known as a "Catmull-Rom" spline which tends to generate the most consistent results.

 The illustration below shows how the options above are used to generate an interpolated mesh.